H-4 Visa | Application Process | Processing Time, EAD Work Permit

 Contact Us

-There are two requirements that you must meet before getting an H-4 work permit or H-4 EAD for spouses.
+There are two requirements to meet before getting an H-4 work permit or H-4 EAD for spouses:

 1. Must be the spouse of an H-1B holder—no other H visa has this benefit, and dependents do not qualify.

-2. Your H-1B holder spouse must have successfully filed an I-140 petition to establish permanent residence in the U.S. through a green card.
-The USCIS must have already approved this petition.
+2. Your H-1B holder spouse must have successfully filed an I-140 petition to establish permanent residence in the U.S. The USCIS must have already approved this petition.
 As long as the I-140 has been approved, you are eligible for an H-4 EAD.

-You can file an I-765 Immigrant Petition for Alien Worker if you are qualified.
-You will need to submit specific H-4 EAD documents as well to avoid unnecessary delays and requests for evidence (RFEs):
+After confirming eligibility, file an I-765 Immigrant Petition for Alien Worker.
+You will need to submit specific H-4 EAD documents to avoid unnecessary delays and requests for evidence (RFEs):

 • Evidence of your H-4 status includes a copy of your I-797 approval notice or a copy of your I-94 arrival/departure card.